PhyloSketch App User Manual

 crossing edges.

-- Declare Transfer Acceptor Edge - Declare an edge as the recipient of a horizontal
+- Acceptor Edge - Declare an edge as the recipient of a horizontal gene transfer event.

 8 Working with Nodes and Edges